 Quality First Teaching and what this means for your child:

-If staff feel that your child is not accessing the curriculum fully, if they begin to experience difficulties or if they are working below the expected level for a child of their age in a particular area of the curriculum, our first step is to begin Quality First Teaching.
+If staff feel that your child is not accessing the curriculum fully, if they begin to experience difficulties or if they are working below the expected level for a child of their age in a particular area of the curriculum, our first step is to begin Early Intervention in addition to our whole school Quality First Teaching approach.
 Your child will receive additional support in class to address their needs.
 For example, they may be supported by the class teacher in a small group for a short period of time or they may work with a member of our support staff 1:1 to work on their specific needs.

 Specific group work and what this means for your child:

-In addition to the in class support available, our team of support staff also provide group interventions as part of our Provision Map.
+In addition to the in-class support available, our team of support staff also provide group interventions as part of our Provision Map.
 Once your child's needs have been identified, they will receive additional support in a small group or in a 1:1 setting to meet their needs.
-Children work in small withdrawn groups for many reasons and most children in each class will receive this support at some point during the academic year.
-Some support may take place each week for the year, while other interventions may only be needed for a very short time.
+Children work in small intervention groups for many reasons and most children in each class will receive this support at some point during the academic year.
+Some support may take place regularly throughout the year, while other interventions may only be needed for a very short time.
 If you are at all concerned about the group support your child receives, please speak to your child's class teacher or the SENCO.

 Specialist group support from outside agencies: